arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 because empty line focuses our attention on 'Chapter 2' label.
 It is not because we need to end the paragraph.

-For the same reason, in html formatting usually it is headers to get additional margin, not preceding elements.
+For the same reason, in html additional margins 'belong' to headers, not preceding elements.

 Same for lines: *we highlight a beginning of a new line*, not an end of previous one.